groupvine/gv-doc/4-feed/4-feedViews.md

 </span>
 in the Email Feed header to switch to
 Listing View.
-You’ll then see each email has a
+You'll then see each email has a
 <span class="todo">
 **JHJHJHicon-needed**
 </span>
 icon to toggle
-through and change an email’s visibility setting.
+through and change an email's visibility setting.
 Each email also has an
 **ellipsis (three vertical dots)
 <span class="todo">
 JHJHJHicon-needed?**
 </span>
-to a menu of these additional email actions (these actions are also available from a live email’s "hamburger"
+to a menu of these additional email actions (these actions are also available from a live email's "hamburger"
 <span class="todo">
 **JHJHJHicon-needed**
 </span>